nallamcharan/Telecom-Customer-Churn-Detection/README.md

 ##Approach

-➡️here are the things I did while developing
+➡️here are the things I did while developing this system

 1-Importing required libraries libraries